almarklein/asgineer/README.md

 ```

+## Running the application

-Then run from the command line:
+The above example can be run from the command line:
 ```
 $ uvicorn example.py:main
 ```